Why Musk Can't Be Trusted When He Says He Will Pay Legal Fees To Discriminated Employees (Because Of A Tweet) - Breaking Latest News

-Elon Musk promised that X will pay the legal costs of all those who have been treated “unfairly” by employers due to a tweet or a “like” on the social network which, until a few weeks ago, it was known as Twitter.
+Elon Musk promised that X will pay the legal costs of anyone who has been treated “unfairly” by their employer due to a tweet or a “like” on the social network which, until a few weeks ago, it was known as Twitter.

-With a post published on X, the entrepreneur let it be known that “If you have been treated unfairly by your employer due to the publication or liking of something on this platform, we will finance your legal costs”.
+With a post published on X, the entrepreneur made an important commitment: “If you have been treated unfairly by your employer due to the publication or liking of something on this platform, we will finance your legal costs”.

 If you were unfairly treated by your employer due to posting or liking something on this platform, we will fund your legal bill.